sanderdlm/chrome-pdf-bundle/README.md

 The bundle registers two services:

 - `chrome_pdf.pdf_generator` allows you to generate pdf files from HTML strings.
 You can autowire the `PdfGenerator` class in your application.
-- `chrome_pdf.browser_factory` is simply the chrome-php/chrome BrowserFactory class offered as a service within your Symfony application.
+- `chrome_pdf.browser_factory` is the chrome-php/chrome BrowserFactory class offered as a service within your Symfony application.
 Use this if you want to fine-tune the PDF generation process.
 You can use the PdfGenerator class as a starting point and build your custom solution from that.

 ### Render a pdf document from a Twig view and return it from a controller